prody/ProDy-website/tutorials/cavitracer_tutorial/trajectory.rst

    @> Resolution: 0.5
    @> max_proc: 4
    @> Calculating overlaps using 4 processes.
-   @> 686 atoms and 1 coordinate sets were parsed in 0.01s.
+   @> 686 atoms and 1 coordinate sets were parsed in 0.00s.
-   @> 946 atoms and 1 coordinate sets were parsed in 0.02s.
+   @> 803 atoms and 1 coordinate sets were parsed in 0.01s.
-   @> 1072 atoms and 1 coordinate sets were parsed in 0.02s.
+   @> 946 atoms and 1 coordinate sets were parsed in 0.01s.
-   @> 803 atoms and 1 coordinate sets were parsed in 0.02s.
+   @> 1072 atoms and 1 coordinate sets were parsed in 0.01s.
    @> 818 atoms and 1 coordinate sets were parsed in 0.00s.
    @> 966 atoms and 1 coordinate sets were parsed in 0.01s.
    @> 1140 atoms and 1 coordinate sets were parsed in 0.01s.